June 25 @ 12:30 pm – 5:00 pm

 Receive up to 45 minutes of personalized guidance and coaching and learn more about how to successfully navigate the job search journey and the world of work.

-*New* Attendees must book an in-person 45 minute appointment with one of our three facilitators.
+Attendees must book an in-person 45-minute appointment with one of our three facilitators.
 All appointments are at The Ability Hub (300, 3820 24 Ave NW).

 Available times:

 Appointments can be booked on Sinneave Connects, our online learning hub.
-When you click the button below that says, “Employment Skills Help Desk – May 6, 2025” you will be directed to the log in page.
+When you click the button below that says, “Employment Skills Help Desk – June 10″ you will be directed to the log-in page.
 If you already have an account, just log in as usual.

 If you don’t have an account, it’s free and easy to set up.